Hexilee/roa/roa-core/README.md

 ### Application

-A Roa application is a structure containing a middleware group which composes and executes middlewares in a stack-like manner.
+A Roa application is a structure composing and executing middlewares and an endpoint in a stack-like manner.

 The obligatory hello world application: